Social rides are a great way to tag along with local riders, explore what our region has to offer, and to make new friends.

 - If you are concerned that a section of the ride is too technical for you, get off your bike and walk it.
 Do not ride beyond your ability.
 Your personal safety is entirely up to you.

-- If you are mountain biking, don’t ride too close to the rider in front of you.
-You will definitely have to stop suddenly at some point because a rider ahead has braked or mis-geared etc. Never tail-gate another rider off-road or you will crash into them.
+- If you are mountain biking on single track, don’t ride too close to the rider in front of you.
+You will definitely have to stop suddenly at some point because a rider ahead has braked or mis-geared etc. Never tail-gate another rider on single-track MTB trails or you will crash into them.